 In this free nine-week lesson plan, pupils will learn about the Windrush Generation in relation to the British Empire, activism, diversity in science and the untold stories of Black British History.

-This is thought to be an effort of the council to make Hackney a more inclusive and representative community.
+Another effort of the council to make Hackney a more inclusive and representative community.

-Bramble added: “After consulting with all Labour councils, we have unanimously agreed to review the appropriateness of local monuments and statues on public land and council property.”
+Bramble added: “After consulting with all Labour councils, we have unanimously agreed to review the appropriateness of local monuments and statues on public land and council property.

 The Hackney Diverse Curriculum is now at the disposal of all Hackney schools and available for use to any other schools outside the borough.